Dry Eye After LASIK

 How We Can Help Manage Your Symptoms

 If you’ve undergone LASIK or are considering it for the future, know that we are here to help treat your DES symptoms, should any arise.
-At Five Points Dry Eye Center, we provide dry eye relief to many patients who’ve had refractive surgeries, and have helped make the healing process more comfortable.
+At Five Points Eye Care, we provide dry eye relief to many patients who’ve had refractive surgeries, and have helped make the healing process more comfortable.
 You don’t have to live with the discomfort of dry eye syndrome — speak with about finding-long-lasting relief.